minprog/cs50x-1718-1819/sections/03 Search/Linear-Search.md

 For this assignment you don’t have to worry about the user input.
 This has already been implemented for you.
 You will have to tasks to complete:

 1. Implement the function `print_array`.
-This function will have take an integer array as input and will have to print its contents.
+This function will take an integer array as input and will have to print its contents.
 2. Implement the function `search`.
 With this function you will implement linear search.
 The input are an integer array and an integer value as input and will return `true` if and only if, the value is found in the array.
 # Walkthrough
 ## Compile

-You can compiler `find-linear.c` by executing the command:
+You can compile `find-linear.c` by executing the command:

     make find-linear

-This will create the binary `find-linear` which you can execute:
+This will create the binary (executable) `find-linear` which you can execute:

     ./find-linear 42